broadinstitute/gatk/README.md

 2. A functioning GATK4-protected jar (hellbender-protected.jar)
 3. HDF5 1.8.13
 4. The location of the HDF5-Java JNI Libraries Release 2.9 (2.11 for Macs).
 (See platform instructions above for typical locations)
-5. Reference genome (fasta) with fai and dict indexes.
+5. Reference genome (fasta files) with fai and dict files.
 This can be downloaded as part of the GATK resource bundle: http://www.broadinstitute.org/gatk/guide/article?id=1213
-6. target BED file that was used to create the PoN file.
+6. Target BED file that was used to create the PoN file.
 Format details can be found `here <http://genome.ucsc.edu/FAQ/FAQformat.html#format1>`_ .  **NOTE:**  For the CNV tools, you will need a fourth column for target name, which must be unique across rows.
 ```
 1       12200   12275   target1
 1       13505   13600   target2